-We believe that introducing children to entrepreneurial role models that display these characteristics is part of this learning process and is especially beneficial for children who don’t necessarily have positive role models in their immediate network.
+We believe that introducing children to entrepreneurial role models that display these characteristics is part of this learning process and is especially beneficial for children who don’t necessarily have entrepreneurial role models in their immediate network.

 Should enterprise be on the primary curriculum?

 Enterprise education is still completely optional for primary schools, although many have adopted elements of it.
 This means there’s variance in the quality and quantity of enterprise education delivered to students in key stages 1 and 2.